The typical thoracic vertebrae are seven in number and atypical thoracic vertebra are five in number.

 Typical Thoracic Vertebra

-body is heart shaped with roughly the same measurements from side to side and anteroposteiroly.
+The body of a typical thoracic vertebrae is heart shaped with roughly the same measurements from side to side and anteroposteriorly.
 On each side it bears 2 costal facets (demifacets).
 The superior costal facets are larger and placed on the upper border of the body near the pedicle.
 They articulate with the head of the numerically corresponding rib.
 The inferior costal facets are smaller and placed on the lower border in front of the inferior vertebral notch.
 They articulate with the next lower rib.

 The vertebral foramen is comparatively small and circular.

 - The pedicles are directed straight backwards.
 The superior vertebral notch is shallow, while the inferior vertebral notch is deep and conspicuous.

 - The laminae overlap each other from above.

 - The superior articular processes project upwards from the junction of the pedicles and laminae.
 The articular facets are flat and are directed backwards and a little laterally and upwards.
 This direction permits rotatory movements of the spine.

 - The inferior articular processes are fused to the laminae.
 Their articular facets are directed forwards and slightly downwards and medially.

 - The transverse processes are large, and are directed laterally and backwards from the junction of the pedicles and laminae.
 The anterior surface of each process bears a facet near its tip, for articulation with the tubercile of the corresponding rib.
 In the upper 6 vertebrae, the costal facets on the transverse processes are concave and face forwards and laterally.
 In others the facets are flat and face upwards, laterally and slightly forwards.